BraedynL0530/DesktopPetML/README.md

 ## 🔍 **Transparency**
 *(being honest about development)*

-This project represents my learning journey in Python
+This project represents my learning journey in Python but i do need help so i use LLM as tools in tech im unfamilar with.

 **Human-written (85%):**
 - 🧠 Core ML logic and behavioral pattern detection